yunmingxiao/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors

-lastdate: April 2024
+lastdate: October 2024

 ---

 Hi there!
-I am a fifth-year PhD candidate in Computer Science at Northwestern University.
-I'm working at <a href="http://networks.cs.northwestern.edu/">Northwestern Networks Group</a> and supervised by <a href="http://networks.cs.northwestern.edu/website/index-a.html">Prof. Aleksandar Kuzmanovic</a>.
-I received my B.Eng. in Computer Science from Beijing University of Posts and Telecommunications in 2019.
+I am a Research Fellow at the University of Michigan working with <a href="https://web.eecs.umich.edu/~chenang/">Prof. Ang Chen</a>.
+I received my Ph.D. in Computer Science from Northwestern University in 2024, where my advisor was <a href="http://networks.cs.northwestern.edu/website/index-a.html">Prof. Aleksandar Kuzmanovic</a>.
+Before that, I received my B.Eng. in Computer Science from Beijing University of Posts and Telecommunications in 2019.

-I am broadly interested in computer networks.
-My current research focuses on enhancing the security, privacy, and reliability of Internet infrastructure and services.
+I am broadly interested in computer networks and systems.
+My current research focuses on enhancing the <a href="publication/?filtertopic=.pubtopic-0">security, privacy</a>, and <a href="publication/?filtertopic=.pubtopic-1">reliability</a> of Internet infrastructure and services.
+My research has received the Best Student Paper Award from EuroSys.

 <!-- <font color="d62728"><b><i>
 I am on the academic job market for 2024 and am keen to connect with any potential opportunities (either postdoc or faculty). <a href="files/Yunming-Research-Statement.pdf">[Research Statement]</a>